MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-tools/sign-up-preview-subscription.md

 ## Subscribe
 **Important:** Only one person (tenant administrator) in an organization needs to perform this activity.
 If you're not the person who is subscribing to this release, wait until your organization has been signed up and you've received your user credentials.
 Then continue with the procedure.

-1. Finance and Operations is available only to existing Microsoft Dynamics 365 channel partners and customers who are currently enrolled in the Business Ready Enhancement Plan (BREP) service plan.
+1. Dynamics 365 for Finance and Operations and Dynamics 365 for Retail are available only to existing Microsoft Dynamics 365 channel partners and customers who are currently enrolled in the Business Ready Enhancement Plan (BREP) service plan.
 Existing customers can find details on how to get access to trials [here](https://mbs.microsoft.com/customersource/global/AX/news-events/news/Microsoft_Dynamics_AX_Public_Preview), and partners can find the details [here](https://mbs.microsoft.com/partnersource/global/news-events/news/Microsoft_Dynamics_AX_Public_Preview).
 2. On the **Account setup** page, in the **Country or region** field, select the country.

     [![Country or region field](./media/countryregionfield.png)](./media/countryregionfield.png)